whisney/ALMSS/README.md

 * SimpleITK

 ## ROIs segmentation
 First, the ROIs of the liver and tumors in CT images across four phases are segmented either manually or automatically.
-The original CT image and segmentation mask are placed in the **data** folder in the following form and name:
+The original CT image and segmentation mask should be placed in the **data** folder in the following form and name:
 ```
 - data
   - ID001